georgehara/Arca/README.md

 A configurator must derive from `IConfigurator`.

 The classes which are registered and configured by registrators and configurators should not have applied on them attributes (derived from the `ProcessableAttribute` attribute) because the attributes would trigger a separate processing of the classes.

+Registrators and configurators are instantiated once per manager.

+Registrators and configurators don't support dependency injection through their constructors because the dependency injection container is not set up when the registrators / configurators are instantiated by the manager.
+However, a configurator can instantiate classes from the dependency injection container because the instance provider (`IServiceProvider`) is available at that point.

 ## PROCESSING OPTIONS